 In the past, commercial spaces have been flat, boring, and focused on uniformity.
 But over the years, studies on business, psychology, and happiness at work have shown that a well-designed workplace can significantly affect productivity.
 A simple tweak in the layout, color scheme, and choice of furniture pieces affects the comfort of employees, enhancing their morale.
 This is the reason offices today are designed with the employees in mind, instead of uniformity.
 Doing this is a way to foster a working environment that’s safe and comfy for the team.

 Why Does It Matter to Choose Budget-Friendly, Energy-Efficient Design?

 Recently, there’s also a growing preference for energy-efficient designs.
 And this coincides with the growing concern on excessive carbon footprint.
-What’s also good about pursuing sustainability is the fact that it helps entrepreneurs cut cost on resources without compromising the operations.
+According to Mobile Modular Portable Storage, adopting shipping container offices is one of the alternate and energy-efficient options to traditional offices.
+What’s also good about pursuing sustainability is the fact that it helps entrepreneurs cut costs on resources without compromising the operations.
 Contemporary offices are meant to maximize the company’s resources as much as it’s designed to aid the team’s productivity.